Hohnik/Grader/README.md

 # Automated Python Grading System

-A containerized grading system for Python assignments that provides automated testing and scoring.
+A containerized grading system for Python(for now) assignments that provides automated testing and scoring.
 The system supports weighted tests and maintains a history of student submissions.

 ## For Server Administrators